Hardware and software setup

 Trackball mice

-Not everyone may need a device called “Trackball”; in addition, its cost cannot be called low; it seems that the minimum starts from 1,400 rubles.
+Not everyone may need a device called "Trackball", in addition, its cost cannot be called low, it seems that the minimum starts from 1400 rubles.

-Induction mice
+induction mice

 Types of computer mice.

-Mechanical mouse
+mechanical mouse

-But progress does not stand still today; the most common computer mice are optical And laser, which have higher positioning accuracy.
+But progress does not stand still today, the most common computer mice are optical and laser, which have higher positioning accuracy.

 Optical mouse

-Laser mouse
+laser mouse

-In addition to the motion sensor, the mouse has one or more buttons, as well as additional control parts (scroll wheels, potentiometers, joysticks, trackballs, keys, etc.), the action of which is usually associated with the current position of the cursor (or components of a specific interface) .
+In addition to the motion sensor, the mouse has one or more buttons, as well as additional control details (scroll wheels, potentiometers, joysticks, trackballs, keys, etc.), the action of which is usually associated with the current position of the cursor (or components of a specific interface) .

 Story

-Motion sensors
+Displacement sensors

-Direct drive
+direct drive

-The first computer mouse
+First computer mouse

-Ball drive
+ball drive

 Contact sensors

-Optocoupler sensor
+optocoupler sensor

 Mechanical computer mouse device